 First let´s create the new Streamlit App and then we will discuss each of the steps.
 Give it a name and create it within the database and schema that we are using in this lab (CC_QUICKSTART_CORTEX_SEARCH_DOCS.DATA) or whatever name you may have chosen.

 In this second app, we are going to demo how to access the Complete function from Snowlfake Cortex via Python API instead of SQL as we did in the previous app.
-To get access to the API, you need to specify the snowflake-ml-python package in your Streamlit app:
+To get access to the API, you need to specify the snowflake-ml-python package in your Streamlit app.
+This combination of packages version is known to work well:

 The Streamlit app comes with a default template you can delete and replace with this code which includes the front-end elements: